LoukasDimitrios/IMDb-Sentiment-Analysis-with-PyTorch-and-Transformers/README.md

 # IMDb Sentiment Analysis with PyTorch and Transformers

 This project demonstrates a full sentiment analysis pipeline using the IMDb dataset, HuggingFace Transformers (DistilBERT), and PyTorch.
-It includes training, evaluation, inference on custom and unsupervised data, and proper code structure for reproducibility and portfolio visibility.
+It includes training, evaluation, inference on both labeled and unlabeled data, and is structured to be beginner-friendly and easy to extend.

 ---